rcandell/tesim/c/README.md

 data | Location of output data files and post processing scripts ipy | Contains IPython notebooks for offline analysis

-## Code Description
-### TESIM Solution (MSVS 2013 Express 32 bits)
-This is the top level "solution" under Microsoft Visual Studio 2013 Express for Windows Desktop.
-This solution contains "projects" used to build the software and libraries needed to simulate the

 # Installation Prerequisites and Notes
 * Install Visual Studio 2013 Community Edition (Base VS IDE) <br>
 * Install boost c++ 1.57 or later using 32 bit binaries <br>